New Viewpoint and Algorithms for Water-Filling Solutions in Wireless Communications: Several Extensions

 \subsection{Problems with Multiple Water-Levels}

-For MIMO-OFDM systems, some resource allocation problems aim at maximizing sum-utilities but with a certain level of fairness among subcarriers, e.g., maximizing the minimum sum-utility function among subcarriers.
-With the optimal diagonalizable structures, the resource allocation along the eigenchannels aligning the optimal spatial basis can be cast in the following form:

-where $f_{k,j}$'s have the same properties as the $f_k$-functions in P2.
-It can be easily shown that P5 is equivalent to the following:

-This is because at the optimum, the objective values on all subcarriers are the same.
+For MIMO-OFDM systems, some optimization problems aim at maximizing sum-utilities but with certain levels of fairness among subcarriers, e.g., maximizing the minimum sum-utility function among subcarriers.
+With the optimal diagonalizable structures, the resource allocation along the eigenchannels aligning the optimal spatial basis can be cast as: where $f_{k,j}$'s have the same properties as the $f_k$-functions in P2.
+It can be easily shown that P5 is equivalent to This is because at the optimum, the objective values on all subcarriers are the same.
 Define $\mathcal{S}_{j,active}\triangleq\{p_{k,j}>0\}$ for $j=1,\cdots,J$.
-The following lemma gives the necessary conditions of the optimal solution of P5. \begin{lemma} The following conditions are necessary for the optimal solution of P5:
+The following lemma gives the necessary and sufficient conditions of the optimal solution of P5. \begin{lemma} The following conditions are both necessary and sufficient for the optimal solution of P5:

-\end{lemma} \begin{proof} The necessity of the second and third lines in (\ref{P5-cond}) is obvious.
-To show the necessity of the first one, denote the optimal solution of P5 as $p_{k,j}^*$.
+\end{lemma} \begin{proof} The necessity of the third and fourth lines in (\ref{P5-cond}) is obvious.
+To show the necessity of the first and second ones, denote the optimal solution of P5 as $p_{k,j}^*$.
 It is obvious that $\{p_{1,j}^*,\cdots,p_{K,j}^*\}$ must be the optimal solution for the following reduced problem: